Obuohia: People

 The people of Obuohia are predominantly farmers, hunters and business merchants.
-Samuel Onuigbo, who happens to be the member representing Ikwuano/Umuahia North and South Constituency at the House of Representatives and Uche Mpamah (late), an ex-Commissioner of Sports for Abia State and former LGA Chairman of Ikwuano are from Obuohia.
+CLLR Mrs. Edith Ngozi David-Onwunaruwa, Councillor of East Barnet, London, England in the U.K, Samuel Onuigbo, an ex-member representing Ikwuano/Umuahia North and South Constituency at the House of Representatives and Uche Mpamah (late), an ex-Commissioner of Sports for Abia State and former LGA Chairman of Ikwuano are from Obuohia.

 Economy

 The community members are heavily farmers which makes them a food zone of Ibere.
 Being over a 100 year old community with over 4,000 inhabitants, its citizens dwell mostly on diverse agricultural plantations which is the major source of income for their livelihood.
 They accommodate many labourers from neighbouring states like Nkalu in Akwa Ibom, Enugu and Ebonyi States.
 Their farm products are sold in the markets of Ndoro, Ariam and up to Umuahia.
 The community observes rest from its farming activities on Orie Ukwu market day which happens to be the market day of Obuohia but the market just like most markets in Ikwuano is no longer functional due to preference of the aforementioned markets.
 However, a new market was recently constructed.